Author: Bethany Spencer

-Attitudes towards the value and purpose of homework are usually reflective of the current societal stance and mood.
+Attitudes towards the value and purpose of homework are usually reflective of the current societal stance and general sentiment towards education.
 For example, in the 20th century the mind was seen as a muscle that would benefit from memorisation, and since this could be done at home, homework was perceived as valuable.
-However, come the 1940s where emphasis shifted from drill to problem solving, people started to view homework negatively (Cooper, 1989).
+However, come the 1940s where emphasis shifted from drills to problem solving, people started to view homework negatively (Cooper, 1989).

-Yet fast forward to when Russia launched Sputnik, society became concerned that our students were not ready for the advanced technologies that were evolving and started to favour homework again.
-Although, reflective of the attitudes in the 1960s homework fell out of favour with the belief that it put too much pressure on students (Cooper, 1989).
-This is why we find ourselves in a continuing circle of ups and downs in attitudes towards homework which are most likely to continue.
+Although, reflective of the attitudes in the 1960s, homework fell out of favour with the belief that it put too much pressure on students (Cooper, 1989).
+This is why we find ourselves encased in a spiral of ever changing attitudes towards homework which looks set to continue.

 We believe that homework plays an important role in both a student’s education and the performance of the school.
 Here we look at academic research, but also take into account the opinion of leading educators who give weight to the stance that homework serves a purpose that penetrates far deeper than improving a student’s general understanding of a subject.